Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux/Linux Command Line.md

 	- `-S` - sorting by size (big->small); reversed sorting w/ `-r`
 	- `-t` - sort by last modified
 	- `--full-time` - full time of last modification
+	- `-i` - display the inode number of a file
 	- `?????` - prints all 5-characters long files in folder
 		- of course can be used with different lenghts of filenames
 	- `-w <number>` - "width" print only `<number>` of chars per line